Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Start Menu <luminapanelplugin8>`

 Adds a classic start menu as seen on other operating systems.
+This is added by default to the primary desktop panel in the lower left corner.

 .. _System Dashboard: